izman1234/drt_backend/README.md

 ## Setup

-If you only care about using it and not actually contributing go to the tags tab and download the .exe and .sha256 of the desired version.
+If you only care about using it and not actually contributing go to the tags tab and download the .exe of the desired version.
+Then put it in a folder you'd like to host the server in and double click it.
+Make sure you've opened the correct port on your router for others to connect.
+That's it!
-Else:
+Else if you'd rather contribute:

 1. Install dependencies:
    ```bash